 TST Decision

-In the appeal trial, Justice Maria Cristina Peduzzi highlighted that, according to article 843 of the 2015 Code of Civil Procedure, the judicial sale of indivisible assets is permitted, but with the preservation of the co-owner's share.
-This means that, even if the property is auctioned in its entirety, the seizure can only affect the fraction belonging to the debtor.
+During the appeal hearing, Justice Maria Cristina Peduzzi emphasized that, according to Article 843 of the 2015 Code of Civil Procedure, judicial sale of indivisible assets is permitted, but with the preservation of the co-owner's share.
+This means that, even if the property is auctioned off in its entirety, the seizure can only affect the debtor's share.

 Furthermore, the decision emphasized that limiting the seizure to the part belonging to the debtor allows for an assessment of whether the measure is sufficient to satisfy the debt, without compromising the rights of third parties.